wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

     - Successfully created and implemented integration tests for the spider display logic in `src/__tests__/SpiderIntegration.test.jsx`.
     - The tests cover both regular and surprise spider scenarios, including button toggling and ensuring correct spider types are displayed/hidden.
     - Utilized the `mockRandom` utility to ensure deterministic behavior for these tests.
-    - All tests for Task 9 are passing.
-    - Marked Task 9 as "done" in Taskmaster.

-- **Repository Maintenance:**
-    - Synced all changes related to Task 9 completion to the remote Git repository with the commit message "feat: Add integration tests for spider display (Task 9)".

 ### Current State

 - **Application Functionality:**
     - Core spider display logic is now covered by integration tests, verifying its behavior with `mockRandom`.
-- **Task Management:**
-    - Task 9 (Write Integration Tests for Spider Display Logic) is "done".
-- **Repository Status:**
-    - Working tree clean.
-Branch `main` is up to date with `origin/main`.

 ### Technical Decisions